-When you have decided to invest in Vietnam as a foreign investor, you must first study the feasibility of the sector you are interested in.
-One of them is that you ought to ensure that the business sector that you plan to invest and operate is permitted by the Vietnamese Law, or is restricted by other conditions such as business restrictions for foreign investors in Vietnam.
+When you have decided to enter the market in Vietnam as a foreign investor, you must first study the feasibility of the sector you are interested in.
+Start by ensuring that the business sector you plan to invest and operate in is permitted by the Vietnamese Law, or is restricted by other conditions such as business restrictions for foreign investors in Vietnam.
 As Vietnam is still a developing nation, not all types of business entities are allowed and of those that are allowed, not all are open to foreign direct investors.

 In order to sustain rapid economic growth, the government of Vietnam further announced that they plan to lift the restrictions on foreign ownership of listed and state-owned companies by the end of 2019, which was done.

 In this article, we will take a closer look at what business restrictions for foreigners are in place in Vietnam.

 Selecting a legal entity in Vietnam is almost as important as choosing a business sector to invest in the country – because it will determine the success of your future business.

 The most common type of legal entity in Vietnam is a Limited Liability Company (LLC).
 It can be wholly owned by foreigners or by locals.
 For local LLCs to incorporate, they will need to provide the authorities with a registered address in Vietnam and a bank certificate of deposit of shared capital.

 As for foreign-owned LLCs, they will need to open a capital account with a local bank, and so acquire approval for a foreign investment certificate (FIC).
 Even though there is no set minimum capital in Vietnam, an investment of US$40,000 (2021 update) is commonly considered as the minimum capital to successfully complete company incorporation.

 Continue reading Know How to Start a Limited Liability Company in Vietnam.